 The region is facing a number of housing and urban development, transport and resilience challenges for the future.
 These challenges are regional issues that are best dealt with together and not individually.
-Many of these challenges cross local council boundaries and the maximum benefits can be had from tackling these together.
-The Framework identifies how the region could accommodate a future population of 760,000 and an additional 100,000 jobs in the next 30 years.
-This represents an additional 200,000 people in the region.
+Many of these challenges across local council boundaries and the maximum benefits can be had from tackling these together.
+The Framework identifies how the Greater Wellington region (including Horowhenua) could accommodate a future population of 760,000 and an additional 100,000 jobs in the next 30 years.
+This represents an additional 200,000 people in the Wairarapa region.
 The scenario of 200,000 people has been developed to understand what would be required to accommodate this level of growth, and consider potential infrastructure needs beyond the 30-year growth scenario.